IconoclastLabs/SplashMotion/README.md

-# SplashMotion #
+# SplashMotion /Teacup Branch#

-This is a straightforward project to quickly and easily add a splashscreen to your app.
+This is a straightforward project to quickly and easily add a splashscreen to your app, UTILIZING Teacup for a simple interface.
 If you'd like to know more about how this app works or are interested in seeing it become a GEM, please visit [My Blog Post on this](http://iconoclastlabs.com/cms/blog/posts/iphone-splash-screen-with-rubymotion)